Table of Contents

 - Admire the frilly wooden balconies and distinctive architecture in Tbilisi’s Old Town.

 Airbnb and Booking.com were our go-tos for finding accommodation in Georgia.
 We were pleased with the quality of our apartments and rooms, and we were pleasantly surprised by the internet reliability, too.
-Here are several properties we’d happily stay at again:
+Here are several properties we’d happily stay at again.
+Some are affiliate links.

 - Tbilisi – We spent about three months in Tbilisi, in total.
 Since our apartments sometimes had bookings that prevented us from extending, we got a chance to try out a few properties: